robertjbass/dotport/REFACTOR.md

 The schema should be saved in the dotfiles repo in the as `schema.json` in the root directory instead of `schema/backup-config.json`

 The backup and restore scripts must also be updated to use the new schema structure and location accordingly

+The utility that merges the schema files must also be updated to use the new schema structure, this new structure should be MUCH easier to support